-Next Stage: Laval, Québec · Canada · July 4, 2026 | Final stage before the World Championships in Sarajevo
+Next Stage: Laval (Montreal), Québec · Canada · July 4, 2026 | Final stage before the World Championships in Sarajevo | Become a Participant Become a Judge Become a Sponsor

 IJF Official Competition Series · 2026